Karasp1980/nordic-mythology-memory-game/README.md

 #### I confirmed that this project is responsive, looks good and functions on all standard screen sizes using the devtools device toolbar.
 The site has been tested on different physical devices: desktop, laptop, tablet and mobile.

-#### I confirmed that the site index.html with the game is readable and easy to understand.
+#### I confirmed that the site index.html with the game is readable and easy to understand and all the game functions are working.

 #### I confirmed that the game will only accept two clicks (at two different memory cards) at a time (=one move) and also not accept a double click on the same card.